“Candy might be sweet, but it’s a traveling carnival blowing through town. Pie is home. People always come home.”

 ~ Pushing Daisies

-I have a confession to make… I love pie (more than cake in fact) but I never make my own pie crust.
-I know I should, I realize that it’s really not all that difficult and that the results are totally worth the effort, but I just never do.
+I have a confession to make; I love pie but I never make my own pie crust.
+I know I should, I realize that it’s not really all that difficult and that homemade is far superior to store bought, but somehow I’ve just never gotten around to giving it a whirl.
+However I promise that one day soon I will make the effort.
 I promise that one day soon I will make my crust from scratch, however today is not that day.

 A few weeks ago the kids and I went apple picking.
 The very first thing they requested we make with our bounty was apple pie.
 No problem!
 It’s not hard to make a classic apple pie, in fact regardless of your culinary skills I guarantee you could make a successful one.
 Really!
 All it really requires is peeling and dicing a couple of apples, throwing them together with sugar and a few spices, dumping the whole shebang into a pie crust and voilà— something bubbly and delicious an hour later.
 But that wasn’t the kind of apple pie I had in mind.
 No, I wanted a pie that set itself apart from past pies, an apple pie that would keep them talking.
 I considered all the possibilities and decided that we’d start by making individual hand pies rather than one big one.
 (I had recently bought this nifty little pocket pie crimper that I thought would perfect for the job.)
 But I knew their cute size wouldn’t be enough to make them stand out so, I added some diced caramels and a touch of sea salt to the filling— yup, I’m crazy like that.